Mental Health and Delusional Disorder

 Genetic: The fact that delusional disorder is more common in people who have family members with delusional disorder or schizophrenia suggests there might be a genetic factor involved.
 It is believed that, as with other mental disorders, a tendency to develop delusional disorder might be passed on from parents to their children.

 Biological: Researchers are studying how abnormalities of certain areas of the brain might be involved in the development of delusional disorders.
-An imbalance of certain chemicals in the brain, called neurotransmitters, also has been linked to the formation of delusional symptoms.
-Neurotransmitters are substances that help nerve cells in the brain send messages to each other.
-An imbalance in these chemicals can interfere with the transmission of messages, leading to symptoms.
+Abnormalities in the functioning of brain regions that control perception and thinking may be linked to the formation of delusional symptoms.

 Environmental/psychological: Evidence suggests that delusional disorder can be triggered by stress.
 Alcohol and drug abuse also might contribute to the condition.
 People who tend to be isolated, such as immigrants or those with poor sight and hearing, appear to be more vulnerable to developing delusional disorder.